Luno-lab/LunoKit/README.md

 </div>

-Luno is a React library that makes it easy to add Polkadot wallet connection to your dapp.
+Luno Kit is a React library that makes it easy to add Polkadot wallet connection to your dapp.

 * 🎨 **Beautiful UI components** - Ready-to-use wallet connection button
 * ✅ **Easily customizable** - Flexible theming and styling options